Icon

 The outcome of subcision treatment can vary based on several factors, including the surgeon performing the procedure, the technique used, and the instrumentation employed.

-Dermatologists and plastic surgeons are specially trained to perform surgical procedures safely, effectively, and efficiently, which is critical in achieving optimal results.
+Cosmetic dermatologists are trained to perform surgical procedures safely, effectively, and efficiently, which is critical in achieving optimal results.

 Other factors that can affect the outcome of subcision treatment include the specific instrument used (sharp vs blunt), the immune response of the patient, and the amount of background inflammation present (such as active acne).